PROJECTS

 Reminiscent of 'Trainspotting' and 'La Femme Nikita', '88 is an absorbing, pulsating story examining the broader changes taking place in UK society as a whole, the events also tangling with the creation of the new market for ecstacy.
 As Luke reflects upon his relationship with the recently deceased Vince, his feelings for his father's former business partner Donna begins to interfere with his DJing career, leading to a dramatic finale on the White Isle.

-'Ike, Kay & Abert' is a stage play that illustrates the close relationship General Eisenhower, the leader of the Allied Forces in WW2, developed with Albert Phillips, the humble, working-class British Army Sergeant permanently assigned to his top secret 'mobile war room', train 'Alive'.
-This brand new work by Gary Tippings has been written in collaboration with Albert's descendants, who provided previously unknown evidence that emerged when the family opened a suitcase that had been hidden underneath a bed for nearly forty years.
-The play also reveals the extent of General 'Ike' Eisenhower's close relationship with his British Army driver, Kay Summersby, for the first time.
+'A Question of Duty' is a stage play that looks at the close relationship General Eisenhower, the leader of the Allied Forces in WW2, developed with Albert Phillips, the humble, working-class British Army Sergeant permanently assigned to his 'mobile war room', train 'Alive'.
+The play also reveals the extent of Eisenhower's close relationship with his British Army driver, Kay Summersby, for the first time.
+This brand new work by Gary Tippings has been written in collaboration with Albert's descendants, who provided previously unseen 'top-secret' evidence of Eisenhower's daily schedule and his train's occupants and movements during the war.

 This fascinating and delightful play is a compelling examination of the interplay in the relationships between all three characters, with all the events being set within the simple staging of Ike's personal office on train 'Alive'.
 It is at times funny, informative, and heartbreaking, and is set for its initial run in early 2025.